 Healthcare is important.
 People get sick and injured.
 As compassionate human beings, we should do what we can, within reason, to see that people are treated—especially when they don’t have the means to get treatment themselves.
 We can build and support charity hospitals.
 We can volunteer for free clinics.
 We can take sensible policy measures that will reduce the costs of and increase access to medical goods and services.

 But we cannot pretend that healthcare is a right.

-This sort of verbiage is just that—verbiage, until it requires enforcement.
+This sort of verbiage is just that—verbiage—until it requires enforcement.
 And if you have been tempted to think of basic needs as being rights, remember this: Rights confer duties upon others.
 And that has tremendous implications for any healthcare system.
 (For more on this topic, see "Government Makes Healthcare Worse and More Expensive.")

 Think about a right of free speech.
-That right confers a duty onto others not to interfere with or mute your expression, as long as you’re not harming or threatening anyone.
+That right confers a duty onto others not to interfere with or mute your expression as long as you’re not harming or threatening anyone.
 But when it comes to certain other purported rights involving things that must be produced by others, like education or healthcare, that means others have a duty to produce that good or service.
 And once we slide from the apparently benevolent talk of people having rights to the reality that other people will then have enforced duties to produce those rights, we also slide from individual compassion to State compulsion.
-In other words, any such right necessarily conflicts with others’ rights not to be treated as means to some end.
+In other words, any such right necessarily conflicts with others’ rights not to be treated as a means to some end.